NDBCK/Ansluta-Remote-Controller/README.md

 * Thin PCB design so no high components.
 * (Temporary) Connection for ICSP.

+###Design choises

+I could use 2 buttons, one for 50% On and one for 100% on.
+Then the first press turns the light on and the second press turn the light off.
+With this configuration it's necessary to save the state of the light.
+This could be done in RAM but then continuous power is needed.
+This could be done in EEPROM but this doesn't have a lot of write cycles.

+So I've chosen to use 3 seperate buttons (On 50%, On 100%, OFF).

+For the height constraint I didn't want to use elco's so I've used tantalium capacitors for buffering the power rails.
+As battery I've chosen the CR2032 coin battery.
+To save space I left an opening in the PCB.

+When pushing a button power is supplied to the capacitors and the atmega through a diode.
+At the same time a digital port is pulled high so the atmega knows which button is pushed.
+I hope the capacitors can store enough energy to send the data to the lights.
+The atmega can be powered on al the time by soldering a jumperpad.

+The xtal is 4Mhz so the uC would work with voltages as low as 1.8V

+For the ICSP I drew a edge connector with a standard pinout.

+The CC2500 antenna sticks out of the PCB because the PCB would shield the signal.

 DISCLAIMER: The designed PCB is UNTESTED, I'm waiting for the board house to test the PCB's.

 ![alt text](https://github.com/NDBCK/Ansluta-Remote-Controller/blob/master/images/Sch_V1.png "Schematic")